Columnar Trees for Small Gardens (With Pictures) – Identification Guide

 The kindred spirit oak tree is a fastigiate columnar oak tree suitable for planting in small gardens.
 The decorative features of the oak tree cultivar ‘Nadler’ are its slender upright shape, dark green leaves that turn copper-brown to red in the fall, and small acorns.

-The compact columnar deciduous tree grows 30 ft.
+The compact columnar deciduous tree is suitable for small gardens because it grows 30 ft.
 (9 m) tall and 4 ft.
 (1.2 m) wide.
-It is suitable for small garden spaces in USDA zones 4 to 7.
+It can be planted as an individual specimen or in rows to create an evergreen privacy hedge.
+Suitable for USDA zones 4 to 7.

 Slender Silhouette Columnar Sweetgum Tree (Liquidambar styraciflua ‘Slender Silhouette’)